 Sonea frowned but her face eased and she rested a hand atop my head.
 “I suppose I can let it slide just this once.
 Now go to bed, young one.
 We can talk more about your little demonstration when we’re both rested.”

 She gave me a pat and stood from my bed so that I could scramble under the sheets.
 She shook her head and stepped toward the doorway, taking one more look back at me with a gentle smile.
 “Sleep tight, Sionis.”

 “Goodnight,” I said, already closing my eyes to dream of my magical prowess.
 “I love you.”

 I said it without thinking about it.
 It had been ages since I had slipped into bed with the comfort of a loving figure there to give me warm wishes.
-I didn’t speak the words with a level of attraction, but instead as a child would say to his parents.
+I spoke the words as a child would say to their parents.
 I loved her as I had loved them.
 She had given me happiness.

 I rolled over on my side and tried to force myself into the dream world where I could escape the embarrassment of my words.

 There was silence for a long moment, but I remember as the door groaned with its closing swing, she said in a near whisper, “I love you too, little mage.”

 That night, I had dreams of unending power and magical dragons.